nemanjasubotic1/aspnetcore_microservices/README.md

 ## Overview

 This project implements a simplified e-commerce-like scenario.
 It demonstrates how to build and integrate multiple microservices using .NET 8, communicating via HTTP and gRPC, and leveraging various architectural patterns and infrastructure components.
+The project also includes Docker Compose configuration for easier deployment and development.

 ## Architecture